 2.8.2.
 Assessment of osteoblast proliferation

 The osteoblast proliferation was studied via evaluation of divisions of osteoblasts (hFOB 1.19 and MC3T3-E1) in direct contact with tested biomaterials.
-Therefore, hFOB 1.19 cells and MC3T3-E1 cells were seeded directly on the biomaterial surfaces at concentration of 1x105 cells/sample and 2x105 cells/sample, respectively.
+Therefore, hFOB 1.19 cells and MC3T3-E1 cells were seeded directly on the biomaterial surfaces at concentrations of 1x105 cells/sample and 2x105 cells/sample, respectively.
 The cells were incubated for 4 and 7 days at 34°C (hFOB 1.19 cells) or 37°C (MC3T3-E1 cells).
 The cell proliferation was estimated using a Cell counting Kit-8 (WST-8, Sigma-Aldrich, Warsaw, Poland).
 Based on the obtained optical density (OD) values, the fold increase in cell proliferation (FI) was determined, as described previously [22].

-Additionally, in order to visualize the osteoblast morphology, cell nuclei and cytoskeleton (F-actin filaments) were stained with Hoechst 33342 (Sigma-Aldrich, Warsaw, Poland) and AlexaFluorTM635 Phalloidin dyes, respectively.
+Additionally, in order to visualize the osteoblast morphology, cell nuclei and cytoskeletons (F-actin filaments) were stained with Hoechst 33342 (Sigma-Aldrich, Warsaw, Poland) and AlexaFluorTM635 Phalloidin dyes, respectively.
 The cells were observed under a confocal laser scanning microscope (CLSM, Olympus Fluoview equipped with FV1000, Shinjuku, Japan).

 2.8.3.
 Assessment of osteoblast differentiation

 The osteogenic differentiation was assessed quantitatively (ELISA tests) and qualitatively (CLSM observations) using human osteoblasts.
 The hFOB 1.19 cells were seeded directly on the biomaterial surfaces at a concentration of 1x105 cells/sample and cultured for 7, 14, and 21 days at 37°C. The osteogenic medium was changed every third day of the experiment.
-The ELISA tests (ELISA Kit for Collagen Type I – COL1, ELISA Kit for Bone Alkaline Phosphatase – bALP, and ELISA Kit for Osteocalcin – OC, Cloud-Clone Corp., Wuhan, Hubei) were performed using cell lysates, which were prepared according to the protocol described in details by Przekora and Ginalska [38].
+The ELISA tests (ELISA Kit for Collagen Type I – COL1, ELISA Kit for Bone Alkaline Phosphatase – bALP, and ELISA Kit for Osteocalcin – OC, Cloud-Clone Corp., Wuhan, Hubei) were performed using cell lysates, which were prepared according to the protocol described in detail by Przekora and Ginalska [38].
 Moreover, after 21-day incubation, osteogenic markers were visualized using immunofluorescence staining according to procedure described previously [34].
 In this case, rabbit polyclonal anti-collagen I antibody (Invitrogen, ThermoFisher Scientific, Waltham, MA, USA), rabbit polyclonal anti-osteocalcin antibody (Bioss, ThermoFisher Scientific, Waltham, MA, USA), and goat anti-rabbit IgG (H + L) antibody-conjugated with AlexaFluor® 488 (Abcam, Cambridge, UK) were used.
 Cell nuclei were dyed with Hoechst 33342 (Sigma-Aldrich, Warsaw, Poland).
 The cells were observed under CLSM (Olympus Fluoview equipped with FV1000, Shinjuku, Japan).

 2.9.
 Statistical analysis

-The analysis were conducted in at least three independent experiments and obtained results were expressed as mean values ± standard deviation (SD).
-The normal distribution of data was analyzed using D’Agostino and Pearson omnibus normality test.
+The analysis wase conducted in at least three independent experiments and obtained results were expressed as mean values ± standard deviation (SD).
+The normal distribution of data was analyzed using a D’Agostino and Pearson omnibus normality test.
 The statistical analysis was carried out using unpaired Student’s t-test or One-Way ANOVA test, followed by a Tukey’s multiple comparison test.
 The differences between investigated groups were recognized as statistically significant when P < 0.05 (GraphPad Prism 5, Version 5.04 Software).

 3. Results and Discussion